 Google Docs: I've reverted back to using desktop apps (Libre Office) for spreadsheet and more complicated word processing, and installed Codiad on my dev server for day-to-day note taking and development.
 There really aren't any good FOSS, online, self-hostable office style apps.
 At least not that I've found.

 Chrome: I've been mainly using Firefox, Brave, and Tor for awhile.
 Chrome/Chromium's network password storage was nice; but I've trained myself to use KeePassX/XC full time.
 It's cross-platform, and synced with Syncthing I'm never without the freshest copy.
 KeePassXC will even do TOTP, though keeping your one time password generator right alongside your password is a questionable thing to do.

-Search Engine: DuckDuckGo.
+DuckDuckGo.
+Startpage.
 I will bounce over to Google now and then when DDG's results are a little lacking, which they sometimes are - especially for looking for specific things to buy online.

 Photos: I've always used flickr.
 There have been some design changes that people haven't liked about flickr's website, but I think they've only improved it over time.
 I'm happy to pay for that unlimited storage and instant backups for any pictures I take.
 I've been mulling creating a syncthing-folder automatic gallery app for awhile, but flickr works well enough.
 If flickr ever shows signs of being in trouble, I'll push forward with the idea.